-Molina shall use established industry Claims adjudication and/or clinical practices, State, and Federal guidelines, and/or Molina's policies and data to determine the appropriateness of the billing, coding, and payment.
+Molina shall use established industry Claims adjudication and/or clinical practices, state and federal guidelines, and/or Molina's policies and data to determine the appropriateness of the billing, coding, and payment.

-Provider acknowledges Molina's right to conduct pre and post-payment billing audits.
-Provider shall cooperate with Molina's Special Investigations Unit and audits of Claims and payments by providing access at reasonable times to requested Claims information, all supporting medical records, Provider's charging policies, and other related data as deemed relevant to support the transactions billed.
+The Provider acknowledges Molina's right to conduct pre and post-payment billing audits.
+The Provider shall cooperate with Molina's SIU and audits of Claims and payments by providing access at reasonable times to requested Claims information, all supporting medical records, the Provider's charging policies, and other related data as deemed relevant to support the transactions billed.
 Providers are required to submit, or provide access to, medical records upon Molina's request.
 Failure to do so in a timely manner may result in an audit failure and/or denial, resulting in an overpayment.